 Oddly enough, most people in Gaudí didn’t like what was creating.
 They thought his architecture was somehow weird.
 Even stranger to the people at the time is that Gaudí didn’t limit himself to a single style throughout his life.
 However, Güell didn’t just “like” the work from Gaudí, he respected and understood it.
 Today, many enthusiasts would credit Gaudí as being well ahead of his time.

 Eusebi Güel’s mark in Barcelona

 People might think that Güell’s only mark on Barcelona was few a architectural pieces.
-That’s not completely true, but it is true that his legacy has somehow been largely forgotten.
+That’s not completely true, but, indeed, his legacy has somehow been largely forgotten.

 Eusebi Güell was a well-respected person, and thanks to his work alongside Gaudí, he gained prominence in Barcelona.
 He was even designated a Count, the first one of his family, by King Alfonso XII in 1908.

 So, we just can’t talk about Gaudí’s work without also discussing Eusebi Güell, his collaborator and lifelong friend.

 I hope you’ve enjoyed reading this post as much as I enjoyed writing it for you.

 Thanks so much for your time and see you in my next post!